Types of Audit Reports Opinions

 #3 – Disclaimer Report

-Disclaimer report is given by auditors in which auditors distance themselves from giving any kind of opinion on the financial statements.
-The main reason in providing the disclaimer of opinion can be reasons like putting a limitation on the scope of the auditors, not obtaining satisfactory explanation and not able to determine the correct nature of transactions, not able to obtain sufficient audit evidence, etc. This kind of audit opinion is considered very harsh and creates a very adverse image of the company.
+Disclaimer reports given by auditors distances them from giving any kind of opinion on the financial statements.
+The main reason in providing the disclaimer of opinion can be reasons like putting a limitation on the scope of the auditors, not obtaining satisfactory explanation and not able to determine the true nature of transactions, not able to obtain sufficient audit evidence, etc. This kind of audit opinion is considered very harsh and creates a very adverse image of the company.

 Example General Format in the UK as per UK GAAP or IFRS

 We do not express an opinion on the accompanying financial statements of the company.
 Because of the significance of the matter described in the basis for the disclaimer of the opinion section of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements.

 A Basis for Disclaimer of Opinion

-We are also unable to confirm the bank balance (including overdraft) and interest payable thereon since the accounts are freeze by statutory authorities on account of non-deposition of the statutory dues and as a result facility has been ceased to be operational and same matter was reported in a previous year.
+We are also unable to confirm the bank balance (including overdraft) and interest payable thereon since the accounts are freeze by statutory authorities on account of the non-deposition of the statutory dues.
+As a result, the facility ceases to be operational, and the same matter was reported in the previous year.

 In addition, we were unable to verify by alternative means balance of accounts receivable and balance of accounts payable and corresponding translation gain or loss, if any on theses balance is not recorded for the year ended 31st Dec 2018 and same matters were reported in a previous year.